 Install a programmable thermostat

 If your family is away from home for roughly the same times throughout the week, a programmable thermostat is a smart solution.
-If you use the pre-programmed settings effectively, you can expect to save about $180 a year in energy costs!
+If you use the pre-programmed settings effectively, you can save on energy costs.

 Seal your heating and cooling ducts